Year-End Financial Planning For Rental Property Owners

 Set Goals for Next Year

-As you review this year’s financial reports, tenants, and property conditions, use that information to decide what your goals for the coming year should be.
+As you review this year’s financial reports, tenants, and property conditions, use that information to decide your goals for the coming year.

-No matter what action plan you decide on, use these budget variances to create a more accurate budget for next year.
+No matter what action plan you decide, use these budget variances to create a more accurate budget for next year.

 Your key performance indicators can also show you which areas need attention.
-If you’re not happy with your debt service coverage ratio, focus on debt repayment in the new year.
+If you’re unhappy with your debt service coverage ratio, focus on debt repayment in the new year.
 If your vacancy rate is an issue, updating your tenant screening and communications may be a better priority for you.

 Don’t let large expenditures catch you by surprise.
-A capital spending study helps you estimate how much an improvement will cost and when you’ll need to make the improvement.
+A capital spending study, or CapEx, helps you estimate how much an improvement will cost and when you’ll need to make the improvement.
 This will allow you to build up your savings account, research service providers, and be ready when it’s time to update the property.

 Your cash reserve helps you cover unexpected expenditures and fund planned spending.
 If you don’t have one, or your reserve is lower than you’d like, make saving a priority for the coming year.